Proposed Constitutional Amendment would prohibit tax reform without stopping monopolies or marijuana legalization as promised

 State Issue 2, introduced as an attack on the marijuana legalization effort of State Issue 3, proposes to amend Section 1e of Article II of the Ohio Constitution to specify numerous purposes for which “the power of the initiative shall not be used.”
 (The “initiative” refers to the people, through submission of petitions, to place issues on the ballot).
 Those include granting or creating a monopoly, oligopoly, or cartel; but also include specifying or determining a tax rate.

 Issues that are deemed to violate the new limits, in the opinion of the Ohio Ballot Board, will be required to win an extra election before they can be added to the Ohio Constitution.

 There has been very little public debate on the issue leading up to the election, and many citizens are largely unaware of the details of proposed amendment.
-Accordingly, in its Policy Briefing on State Issue 2, released today, the 1851 Center explained the following:
+Accordingly, in its Policy Briefing on State Issue 2, the 1851 Center explained the following:

 - State Issue 2 is not an “anti-monopoly amendment.”
 The Ohio General Assembly will be left entirely free to create monopoles and rejected language that would have tied its own hands.

 - State Issue 2 precludes tax reform instead of monopolies.
 While Issue 2 would not stop government from creating monopolies, it would stop citizens from initiating tax reform.
 Ohioans would be prohibited from using the initiative to eliminate or reduce any state or local income tax, severance tax, sales tax, property tax, or other tax.